KOTOR-Community-Portal/mod-builds/content/k2/full_mobile.md

 **Installation Method:** TSLPatcher Mod

-**Download Instructions:** Download just the main file, not any of the compatches.
+**Download Instructions:** Download just the main file (HQSkyboxesII_TSL_1k.7z), not any of the compatches.
+I **strongly** recommend the 1k version for mobile devices; it will be hard to see the full benefit of the 2k version on a mobile device, the 2k version is a much larger filesize, and the larger texture size could interfere with module loading on the mobile version.

 **Installation Instructions:** After this mod has finished installing, if you are using the K2CP, extract the K2CP once again—*do not* re-run its TSLPatcher!
 Open the TSLPatchdata folder and move 231teld.mdl and 231teld.mdx to your override, and overwrite when prompted.